Fort Lauderdale DUI Attorney

 While you face serious charges, remember that you haven't been convicted yet.
 It is also important to remember that all cases are unique.
 An underage DUI case and a case involving serious injuries or death must be handled using customized strategies.
 Contact Hager & Schwartz, P.A. for the help you need!

-Florida Penalties for Misdemeanor DUI Offenses
+Penalties for a DUI in Florida

 You Only Have 10 Days to Save Your License

 Once you are arrested for DUI, your driver’s license will be subject to automatic suspension.
 From the moment you are arrested, you will only have 10 days to request a hearing with the Department of Motor Vehicles (DMV).
 At your DMV hearing, you will have the chance to contest the suspension.
 If you choose not to schedule a hearing, your license will be suspended.